Body: Hatchback Year: 17/17

 The Corsa VXR makes some fairly unexceptional economy and emissions numbers.
 Vauxhall reckon it will manage a combined 37.7mpg and emit 174g/km, which is some way off the 44.8mpg and 144g/km of a Clio 200 - and a long way shy of the top Fiesta ST's 47.9mpg and 138g/km.
 It's a bit baffling as to why this should be so below par.
 Anything with ten per cent of the class benchmark is about acceptable, but for the emissions to be a whole 26% higher than a Fiesta's for not a whole lot of performance benefit is a bit of a black mark.
 Some recompense will come in the fact that the Corsa has a better warranty than the Ford and ought to realise better residual values too.
 It's a good deal more powerful straight out of the crate, is a newer design and will probably be a bit rarer to boot.

-VXR floor mats, Heated windscreen, ESP + traction control, Uprated front suspension, Bluetooth system, Speed sensitive power steering, Trip computer, Heated door mirrors, Chrome effect speaker surrounds...
+VXR floor mats, Heated windscreen, ESP + traction control, Uprated front suspension, Speed sensitive power steering, Trip computer, Heated door mirrors, Chrome effect speaker surrounds, 6 speakers, Body colour door handles...

 |0 to 60 mph (secs)|